jkennel/earthtide/README.md

 Analyze
 =======

 To generate curves for regression applications we can use the analyze method.
-For each wave group a normalized sin and cosine curves are generated.
+For each wave group normalized sin and cosine curves are generated.

 ``` r
 wave_groups <- na.omit(eterna_wavegroups[eterna_wavegroups$time == '1 month',